Abdul Quader Mollah: Political career

-In 1971, many leaders of Jamaat opposed the independence movement in East Pakistan.
+In 1971, Jamaat leaders opposed the independence movement which hoped for an independent Bangladesh.
 As a member of East Pakistan Islami Chhatra Sangha, Quader Mollah joined a paramilitary force, Al-Badr, during the Bangladesh War of Independence.
-He was known as Butcher of Mirpur during the war.
+He was known as the Butcher of Mirpur during the war.
 Bangladesh achieved independence that year and eventually Jamaat and all Islamist and religion-based parties were banned from political participation under the new government.

 After the assassination of President Sheikh Mujibur Rahman in 1975 and military coups, the new government permitted Jamaat to participate in politics again.
 Quader Mollah became active in the party.
 By 2010, he was assistant secretary general of the party.
-He was expelled from Bangladesh National Press Club in 2013.
+He was expelled from the Bangladesh National Press Club in 2013.
 In 1996, prior to the controversial February elections, he was arrested along with Awami League leader Tofael Ahmed under the Special Powers Act, 1974.

 As the verdict of a ruling asked by Bangladesh Supreme Court, the registration of the Jamaat-e-Islami was cancelled on 1 August 2013.

 War crimes trial

 In the 21st century, the government of Bangladesh established an International Crimes Tribunal to prosecute war crimes that were committed in 1971 during the independence war.
 A formal charge was filed by the Prosecution against Quader Mollah on 18 December 2011 in the form of a petition, as required under Section 9(1) of the 1973 Act.
-He was charged with collaborating with the Pakistan army and actively participating in the 1971 Bangladesh atrocities: rape (including the rape of minors) and mass murder of Bangladeshis in the Mirpur area of Dhaka during the 1971 war.
-As a member of the pro-Pakistan militias during the war, Quader Mollah was charged with killing 344 civilians.
+He was charged with collaborating with the Pakistan army and actively participating in the Bangladesh genocide: rape (including the rape of minors) and mass murder of Bangladeshis in the Mirpur area of Dhaka during the 1971 war.
+As a member of the pro-Pakistan militias during the war, Quader Mollah took part in killing 344 civilians.